Have a question? Send us an email at email@example.com. We'd love to hear from you!

 Lisa aims to inspire faculty to innovate their teaching practices by using modernized strategies that support their chosen pedagogical approaches and create technology implementation opportunities.
 Lisa assists the faculty in re-imagining their course and program design.

 Lisa supports faculty through various methods, including workshops, webinars, and individual and group consultations.
 Lisa is passionate about instructional design, the intersection of pedagogy and technology, and philosophical approaches supporting learner-centred education.
-Lisa is currently completing a Master of Arts degree in learning and technology through Royal Roads University (RRU).

 Additionally, Lisa loves impromptu sing-alongs and is a self-proclaimed comedian.